Colorado River Compact: Over-use, climate change, and other issues

-Since the development of the Colorado River Compact, California (and Arizona) have been using the surplus water that has been left over from other states.
-With increasing population growth in the Southwest, there was concern that this surplus will soon not exist for California to use.
+Since the development of the Colorado River Compact, California (and Arizona) have been using surplus water left over by other states.
+With increasing population growth in the Southwest, there was concern that this surplus would soon no longer be available to California.
 In 2001, Secretary of the Interior Bruce Babbitt signed an interim agreement determining how water surplus from the Colorado River would be allocated between the states and creating a 15-year period to allow California time to put conservation methods in place to reduce the state's water usage and dependence on Colorado River water.

 The Lower Basin has received a total of 10 million acre-feet of water above and beyond the Compact requirements since January 2000, but the levels of Lake Mead have been dropping.
 The steady depletion of water at Lake Mead due to over-allocation of the flows is called the "structural deficit".
 According to Thomas McCann, former Deputy Manager for the Central Arizona Project, the deficit is caused by 1) avoiding any allocation of evaporation costs to the Lower Basin states, and 2) meeting Mexican Treaty obligations by taking water out of Lake Mead storage rather than out of Arizona and California's allocations.
 Continued structural deficit at Lake Mead puts the reliability of the Lower Basin's water and hydroelectric power at risk if lake levels should drop too low.

 Nevada, with the smallest water allocation in the lower river basin, became concerned that the decline in Lake Mead levels would jeopardize the water intake for the Las Vegas area.
-In 2008 Southern Nevada Water Authority began constructing a new water intake at a lower level in Lake Mead.
+In 2008, Southern Nevada Water Authority began constructing a new water intake at a lower level in Lake Mead.
 General Manager Pat Mulroy said she did not support water reallocation.
 Instead, Las Vegas and the Water Authority have worked assiduously on water conservation to support their region's growing population.